MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 * [Introduction to the Performance tool](../evaluate-performance/index.md)

 Status:
-* This checkbox is present in Microsoft Edge Canary 124.
+* This checkbox is not present in Microsoft Edge Canary 125.
-* This checkbox is present in Microsoft Edge Stable 122.
+* This checkbox is present in Microsoft Edge Stable 123.

 <!-- ====================================================================== -->